Muroran Main Line

-The Muroran Main Line (室蘭本線, Muroran Honsen) is a railway line in Hokkaido operated by Hokkaido Railway Company (JR Hokkaido), between Oshamambe Station in Oshamambe and Iwamizawa Station in Iwamizawa, approximately paralleling the coast of Iburi Subprefecture.
+The Muroran Main Line (室蘭本線, Muroran-honsen) is a railway line in Hokkaido operated by Hokkaido Railway Company (JR Hokkaido), between Oshamambe Station in Oshamambe and Iwamizawa Station in Iwamizawa, approximately paralleling the coast of Iburi Subprefecture.
 There also is a branch line within Muroran, between Higashi-muroran and Muroran Station.

 The 28.7 km section between Shiraoi and Numanohata is the longest straight railway section in Japan.

-On 19 November 2016, JR Hokkaido's president announced plans to rationalise the network by up to 1,237 km, or ~50% of the current network, including the proposed conversion to Third Sector operation of the Tomakomai–Iwamizawa section of the Muroran Main Line.
+On 19 November 2016, JR Hokkaido's president announced plans to rationalize the network by up to 1,237 km, or ~50% of the current network, including the proposed conversion to Third Sector operation of the Tomakomai–Iwamizawa section of the Muroran Main Line.
 However, if local governments do not come up with an agreement, the section may face closure.